 Bigger, fluffier pieces – I’ve noticed that bulk popcorn kernels yield bigger, fluffier pieces.
 It’s so much more fun to eat.

-No preservatives or chemicals – There’s the option of buying sealed bags that you put in the microwave yourself, but so many of these are loaded with preservatives and chemicals, and I like to keep it pure with just a good quality butter and some salt.
+No preservatives or chemicals – There’s the option of buying sealed bags that you put in the microwave yourself, but so many brands of microwave popcorn are loaded with preservatives and chemicals, and I like to keep it pure with just a good quality butter and some salt.
 A lot of microwaveable popcorn has excessive amounts of salt!

 How to Make Popcorn on the Stove - A tutorial with end product shown in glass bowl